MadumathiS/Jenkins/Soln.md

 In the next screen,

 Enter the name of the item you want to create.
-We shall use the “Hello world” for this demo.
 Select Freestyle project
 Click Okay